 Many people would have no future plans for a bank building that had been abandoned for close to a century.
-Not Theaster Gates; he saw the crumbling walls, collapsed roof and run down interiors as the perfect canvas.
+Not Theaster Gates; he saw the crumbling walls, collapsed roof, and run-down interiors as the perfect canvas.
 Like other buildings in Chicago that had no hope of ever being used again, the 1920s bank on Chicago’s South Side would most likely have been torn down for modern construction projects.

 An entire bank sold to Theaster Gates for $1

 Gates had an idea of what he would do to turn around the fate of the building, but no one else could see it.
 That could have been why the city authorities sold it to him for only $1.00.
 He acquired the 20,000-square-foot bank for close to nothing.
-No one would have thought that the building would be valuable again say for the piece of land it stood upon.
+No one would have thought that the building would be valuable again, say for the piece of land it stood upon.

 The Stony Island Arts Bank

 After the restoration works were completed, the public was invited to this now new Stony Island Arts Bank.
-To merge the past and the present, the artist preserved aspects of the sever run-down condition of the building, such as damaged tiles on the ceiling and peeled paint on the walls.
+To merge the past and the present, the artist preserved aspects of the severe run-down condition of the building, such as damaged tiles on the ceiling and peeled paint on the walls.
 Visiting the new Stony Island Arts Bank, one gets the impression that this building has refused to flow with what has come to become known as convention.
 Once a community bank that offered savings and credit, this bank now sits at the center of a community that is thirsty for bold ideas.
 Gates offered a gift to his community that was for a long time been the subject that civic leaders would propose but never follow to implementation.

 What happens inside of the bank building?